symbolicdata/symbolicdata.github.io/Vision.markdown

 ### Vision

-The SymbolicData project is set out to develop concepts and tools for testing Computer Algebra Software (CAS) and to collect relevant data from different areas of Computer Algebra.
-Tools and data are designed to be used both on a local site for special testing purposes and to manage a central repository at `www.symbolicdata.org`.
+The SymbolicData project is set out

+-   to develop concepts and tools for profiling, testing and benchmarking Computer Algebra Software (CAS) and
+-   to collect and interlink relevant data and activities from different Computer Algebra Communities.

+SymbolicData is an

+-   *inter-community project* that has its roots in the activities of different Computer Algebra Communities and
+-   aims at interlinking these activities using *modern Semantic Web concepts*.

+Tools and data are designed to be used both

+-   on a local site for special testing and profiling purposes
+-   and to manage a central repository at `www.symbolicdata.org`.

 SymbolicData tools and data are available for download [under the terms of the **GNU Public License**](Copyrights "wikilink").
 Any contribution to SymbolicData presupposes (silently) that you agree (and are allowed) to put your contribution under these terms.